Emilio Villanueva

 Emilio Villanueva Peñaranda (November 28, 1882, in La Paz, Bolivia – May 14, 1970, in La Paz, Bolivia) was a revolutionary Bolivian architect.
 His parents were Jose Villanueva (1831–1882) and Maria Peñaranda (1852–1942).
-His brother, Dr. Jose Gabino Villanueva, was considered one of the foremost surgeons of South America and was elected Bolivian president in 1925, though he never took office.
-Despite all adversities (his father died the same year he was born), Emilio Villanueva managed to establish an excellent professional and political career.
+His brother, Dr. José Gabino Villanueva, was considered one of the foremost surgeons of South America and was elected Bolivian president in 1925, though he never took office.
+Despite all adversities (his father died the same year he was born), Emilio Villanueva managed to establish a successful professional and political career.

 Emilio Villanueva is important for his dual role as urban planner and architect.
 For more than 30 years he has exerted a powerful influence over the shape of La Paz.
 His most important work is the city hall of La Paz.
+In 1914 he marries Hortensia Nuñez del Prado.